Symptoms of ovarian cancer can be mild and vague and it can take a long time for symptoms to be noticeable.

 - Worldwide, there are almost 250,000 ovarian cancers diagnosed each year.
 (National Cancer Register of Ireland)

 - Ovarian cancer shows a strong geographical pattern with two main areas of higher risk.
 The first is centred on Cork city and extends over much of Munster and includes the Dingle peninsula.
-The second is from Derry to Malin Head.
+The second is in the eastern half of Northern Ireland.
 (National Cancer Register of Ireland)

 Three major challenges with ovarian cancer are: